Meher-Adbol/std_cells_using_sky130_pdk/README.md

-# Standard Cell Library – EE671 Course Project
+# Standard Cell Library

-This branch (`std_cells`) contains the work completed for the EE671 VLSI Design course project at IIT Bombay.
 The goal of the project is to design and characterise a small standard‑cell library using the Sky130A PDK.
 Each cell is designed at strength‑1 with matched rise/fall characteristics and characterised for timing and power.

 ## Cells implemented